 - are legally entitled to work in Canada

-Applying for Alberta Works (Foundational Learning) Grant Funding
+Steps for Applying for Foundational Learning Grant Funding

-- See an Academic Advisor (if Academic Upgrading is your goal) or visit the English training folks.
+- See an Academic Advisor (if Academic Upgrading is your goal) or visit the English Language Centre folks.

 - Apply to your program ( $100) and confirm your seat (this requires a $300 tuition deposit).